DALTX Real EstateDALTX Real EstateDALTX Real Estate

 Buying or selling a property is no joke.
 It’s a real investment, and hence, it is wise to hire an attorney while dealing with real estate transactions.

-A real estate attorney is important for the right handling of all legal aspects of a transaction, from contract review to the final round of closing papers.
+A real estate attorney is important for handling all legal aspects of a transaction, from contract review to the final closing.
+In some situations, you may also use a Power of Attorney (POA) so an authorized person can sign closing documents on your behalf.

 One thing most people do not consider, though, is the cost of hiring a real estate attorney.
 Knowing what determines a real estate attorney’s fee will help you better plan and avoid surprise bills.